juliehub/Ansible-Practice/ansible_dynamicEC2.md

 # Getting Started with Ansible and Dynamic Amazon EC2 Inventory Management

 ## Download EC2 external inventory script from Ansible
-If you use Amazon Web Services EC2, maintaining an inventory file might not be the best approach, because hosts may come and go over time, be managed by external applications, or you might even be using AWS autoscaling.
 Download [EC2 external inventory script] (https://raw.githubusercontent.com/ansible/ansible/stable-2.9/contrib/inventory/ec2.py).
 This script generates inventory that Ansible can understand by making API request to AWS EC2 using the Boto library.